Roomba 675 VS Eufy 11S: Which is the Best For Under $300?

 This will compare the two based on battery life and how well they navigate your home.
 Eufy wins this category easily.

 The Eufy 11S battery lasts for several hours and only took about 1 hour and 40 minutes to clean my 1,000 sq ft floor before going back to the base.
 Max mode should give more suction, but I didn’t notice a major difference and it reduces the battery life to 1 hour.
-This vacuum will slow down around walls so that it doesn’t cause scuff marks, but the edge cleaning could be better.
+Eufy slows down around walls to avoid scuff marks on the base board, but it doesn’t always get as close to the edge as it could.
 Its slim design fits under most tables, beds, and couches.

 Eufy has no problem finding its base.
 If it gets stuck, the vacuum will rock back and forth to escape.
 This can be good, but it can also be a waste of battery power if the vacuum can’t eventually get free.
 You must prep the cleaning around before the vacuum starts going, like picking up loose objects and cords.
 You can make barriers with everyday objects, or upgrade to the Eufy RoboVac 30C that includes magnetic boundary strips.